Riverscapes/RIM/docs/docs/Documentation/running/step1.md

 ---
-title: Step 1: Gather Inputs
+title: "Step 1: Gather Inputs"
 sidebar_position: 1
 ---

-# Step 1: Gather Inputs

 The first step to mapping your riverscape and running the tool is to gather the required input files.